TrungNguyen1909/writeups/matesctf/KSMASH/index.md

 I solved this challenge overtime :<
 But It seems that no team solved this so I still sent the exploit to the challenge author for testing and also wrote this writeup.

+You may want to checkout the [exploit code](https://github.com/TrungNguyen1909/writeups/tree/master/matesctf/KSMASH)

 ## Challenge Description

 A kernel module is running, escape from non-root user to r00t to read `/root/flag`